(Connectivity/Diversity Blocks and General Forest Management Area)

 Modify site treatment practices, particularly the use of fire and pesticides, and modify harvest methods to minimize soil and litter disturbance.
 Plan and implement treatments to:

 Retain late-successional forest patches in landscape areas where little late-successional forest persists.
-This management action/direction will be applied in 5th field watersheds (20 to 200 square miles) in which Federal forest lands are currently comprised of 15 percent or less late-successional forest.
-(The assessment of 15 percent will include all Federal land allocations in a watershed.)
+This management action/direction will be applied in fifth field watersheds (20 to 200 square miles) in which federal forest lands are currently comprised of 15 percent or less late-successional forest.
+(The assessment of 15 percent will include all federal land allocations in a watershed.)
 Within such an area, protect all remaining late-successional forest stands.
 Protection of these stands could be modified in the future when other portions of a watershed have recovered to the point where they could replace the ecological roles of these stands.

 Retain 100 acres of the best northern spotted owl habitat as close as possible to a nest site or owl activity center for all known (as of January 1, 1994) spotted owl activity centers.

-Additional information about Matrix management is found in the SEIS/ROD (see Appendix A).
+Additional information about Matrix management is found in the SEIS record of decision (appendix A-2).